 Every company that sells products to consumers has a legal responsibility to ensure their products are reasonably safe.
 Any product that doesn’t meet this basic standard and injures someone using it can be the basis for a personal injury lawsuit.
 These types of cases follow special rules set out under “product liability” law.

-Understanding these rules and enforcing your right to be paid for your injuries will be much easier with help from a respected attorney at Ostroff Injury Law.
+Understanding these rules and enforcing your right to be paid for your injuries will be much easier with help from a respected attorney at Ostroff Godshall Injury and Accident Lawyers.
 We have a long track record of success with these types of cases.
 Founding Partner Jon Ostroff has recovered millions of dollars for the families of numerous individuals killed or seriously injured in product liability “design” cases involving dangerous forklifts.
-Ostroff Law has also recovered from the manufacturers of treadmills and other fitness or exercise equipment, ladders, and other dangerous products at home and in the workplace.
+Ostroff Godshall Injury and Accident Lawyers has also recovered from the manufacturers of treadmills and other fitness or exercise equipment, ladders, and other dangerous products at home and in the workplace.
 Your Lewisburg defective products lawyer will help you build the strongest claim possible and fight like hell to hold the negligent company accountable for your injuries.

 How Product Liability Works in Lewisburg